renpy/renpy/sphinx/source/screens.rst

 `action`
     The action to run when the button is activated.
 This also controls if the button is sensitive, and if the button is selected.

+`alternate`
+    An action that is run if the hotspot is activated in an alternate manner.
+    Alternate activation occurs when the player right-clicks on the hotspot on a mouse-based platform, or when the player long presses the hotspot on a touch-based platform.

 `hovered`
     An action to run when the button gains focus.